There Is a Queen Inside of You

 So, what do queens do?
 What do they wear?
 How do they act?
 R.C.
 Blakes, Jr. offers an answer to these questions in his book, Queenology: There's a Queen inside of You.
 Below are his points in bold, with my remarks and questions.

-• Queens Study Kings - Look at the character of the man you are considering spending your time with.
+- Queens Study Kings - Look at the character of the man you are considering spending your time with.
 Who is he?
-What are his values?
-What are his beliefs?
+What are his values and beliefs?
 Does he honor you?
 How does he treat you?
 How does he treat other people?
 How does he treat your children?
 Is he speaking life to them?
 Do you want your son to be like him?

 These are just a few of the characteristics of queens, what they do, how they dress, and how they behave.
 The young lady in the drive-through window at McDonald's probably does not know this.
 Perhaps you do not know how queens act, but now you do know, and when you know better, you have an obligation to do better.